 Warm & Crisp

 A delicious apple cobbler is just moments away.
-Follow along with this apple cobbler video recipe to get helpful tips.
+Follow along with this apple cobbler video recipe!

 Hi, Kristi in the Rada Kitchen, and today I’m making apple cobbler.
 This is one of the recipes out of our 101 Recipes with Apples cookbook.
 I have some apple trees in my backyard so I have all different varieties, it doesn’t matter.
 It will use all different varieties of apples.

 The first thing you need is four cups of thinly sliced apples.
 Now to peel those, I like to use the Rada Vegetable Peeler.
 It’s really sharp, it’s really easy to move the peeling.
 This little end can get out little blemishes from your apples or potatoes.
 These are home-raised apples, so they will have some blemishes.
 Just cut them out.
 My favorite apple knife is the Heavy Duty Paring Knife.
 It’s really sharp and can thinly cut those apples.